CRG-CNAG/CalliNGS-NF/README.md

 ## Requirements

 * Java 7/8
-* [Docker](https://www.docker.com/) 1.10 (or higher) or [Sigularity](http://singularity.lbl.gov) engine
+* [Docker](https://www.docker.com/) 1.10 (or higher) or [Singularity](http://singularity.lbl.gov) engine
 * [GATK](https://software.broadinstitute.org/gatk/) 3.7

-Note: CalliNGS-NF can be used without a container engine installing in your system all the required software components reported in the following section.
+Note: CalliNGS-NF can be used without a container engine by installing in your system all the required software components reported in the following section.
 See the included [Dockerfile](docker/Dockerfile) for the configuration details.